htcondor/htcondor/docs/version-history/stable-release-series-90.rst

   and warnings rather than writing them into a log file.
   :jira:`1002`

-- Updated the Windows build of HTCondor to use SSL 1.1.1m :jira:`840`
+- Updated the Windows build of HTCondor to use SSL 1.1.1m.

-- The shared port daemon only accepts address strings of a certain maximum length.
-Some naturally-occurring addresses were recently found to exceed that length, causing daemons to be unable to register with the *condor_master* and to fail to start.
-The maximum length has been increased.
+  :jira:`840`

+- Fix problem that can cause HTCondor to not start up when the network configuration is complex.
+  Long hostnames, multiple CCB addresses, having both IPv4 and IPv6 addresses, and long private network names all contribute to complexity.
   :jira:`1070`

 .. _lts-version-history-9012: